Hugh Segal

 Hugh Segal (October 13, 1950 – August 9, 2023) was a Canadian political strategist, author, commentator, academic, and senator.
-He served as chief of staff to Ontario Premier Bill Davis and later to Canadian Prime Minister Brian Mulroney.
+He served as chief of staff to Ontario premier Bill Davis and later to Canadian prime minister Brian Mulroney.
 Segal resigned from the Senate of Canada on June 15, 2014, as a result of his appointment as master (later principal) of Massey College in Toronto.

-Life and career
+Career

 Politics and public policy

 Segal was inspired by a visit from Prime Minister John Diefenbaker in 1962 to his school, United Talmud Torah Academy in Montreal.
 Segal went on to graduate from the University of Ottawa and was an aide to federal Progressive Conservative Leader of the Opposition Robert Stanfield in the early 1970s, while still a university student.
 He served as President of the Student Federation of the University of Ottawa from 1970-1971.

 At the age of 21, he was an unsuccessful Progressive Conservative candidate in Ottawa Centre for the House of Commons of Canada in the 1972 general election.
 He was defeated again in 1974.

 As a member of the Big Blue Machine, Segal was a senior aide to Ontario Progressive Conservative Premier Bill Davis in the 1970s and 1980s, and he was named Deputy Minister at age 29.
 From 1992 to 1993, he was Chief of Staff to Prime Minister Brian Mulroney.

 Segal finished second to Joe Clark after the first ballot of the 1998 Progressive Conservative leadership election, but he chose to withdraw and support Clark (the eventual winner) in the second ballot runoff vote against third-place finisher David Orchard.
 He had also briefly considered running for the Progressive Conservative leadership in 1993.